...at the School of Medicine

 Your application will have several key components:

 Experience performing original research is strongly recommended.
 This might stem from an undergraduate honors thesis, summer research internships, or a technical position after graduation.
 Please mention your contribution to any abstracts, posters or manuscripts.

-You will want to choose research mentors to prepare letters of recommendation that describe your experience, training and promise in science.
+Your application should include letters of recommendation from research mentors that describe your experience, training and promise in science.

 You'll need fundamental coursework to succeed in biomedical graduate study, but your background will be unique.
-In general, biology, organic chemistry and mathematics through calculus are required, and biochemistry and molecular biology are strongly recommended.
-This background prepares most students for success in our programs.
+Biology, organic chemistry and mathematics through calculus are required, and biochemistry and molecular biology are strongly recommended.
+This background prepares students for success in our programs.

 We also seek students with strong quantitative training who may have majored in physics or math and are interested in our Systems Biology and Bioinformatics Program and Structural Biology track.
 Depending on your preparation, we may suggest additional biology coursework once you start your PhD work.

 The GRE general test is required.
 Our recent classes average in the 70th percentile in each area.
 A GRE subject test is desirable, but is not required.
 The Test of English as a Foreign Language (TOEFL) is required for foreign students unless they are from an English-speaking country or have a degree from a university program where the instruction is primarily in English.

 The Admissions Committee reviews applications when they become complete.
 Successful applicants are invited to CWRU to visit our program in the Winter/Spring at our expense.
 This visit allows you to: